VimsecAu/kb/m365/baselines/aad.md

 Managed devices SHOULD be required for authentication.

 <!--Policy: MS.AAD.3.7v1; Criticality: SHOULD -->
 - _Rationale:_ The security risk of an adversary authenticating to the tenant from their own device is reduced by requiring a managed device to authenticate.
-Managed devices are under the provisioning and control of the agency.
-[OMB-22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf) states, "When authorizing users to access resources, agencies must consider at least one device-level signal alongside identity information about the authenticated user."
+Managed devices are under the provisioning and control of the company.
+[OMB-22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf) states, "When authorising users to access resources, agencies must consider at least one device-level signal alongside identity information about the authenticated user."
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1078: Valid Accounts](https://attack.mitre.org/techniques/T1078/)